mawskay/Freeze_detection/README.md

 In a terminal type in:
 python \PATH_TO\freeze_detection.py PATH_TO_VIDEO

+PATH_TO_VIDEO is either:
+- A path to a folder containing video files (script will output a csv file containing all freezes encountered in all videos)
+- Or a path to a single video file

 Running this will ensure default run of the script on a video and outputs a csv log file specifying freezes of more than 1s encountered while parsing the video.